 Hang on, hang on… Most people say that kliṣṭākliṣṭāḥ means that good thoughts bring true pleasure and bad thoughts bring you pain.

 Do they?
 Mustn’t have taken any notice when I said that all thoughts whatsoever are unreal.
-What you’ve just said is the exact opposite of what I was getting at – it is taking on the form of your thoughts (Sutra 4), the antithesis of ‘yoga’.
+What you’ve just said is the exact opposite of what I was getting at – what you’ve said would mean “taking on the form of your thoughts” (Sutra 4), which is the antithesis of ‘yoga’.
 I said from the beginning that the work is about letting go of thinking and its artificial forms.
 The point is that you project categories – sometimes called ‘the pairs of opposites’ – that don’t exist in reality.
 You mistake the functioning of your mind for what reality is.

 So you’re telling me that how I see the world is at least to some extent an illusion?